mnentwig/makeheaderspp/README.md

 The tool auto-generates class method declarations in C++ headers from their implementation.
 It modifies only user-defined parts of a header, while the remaining lines are edited conventionally.

-As a typical invocation,
+As a typical command line invocation,
 ```
 makeheaderspp myApplicationClass.*
 ```
-takes definitions from `myApplicationClass.cpp` and updates them in `myApplicationClass.h`.
+takes definitions from `myApplicationClass.cpp` and updates them in `myApplicationClass.h` (lazy variant: `makeheaderspp *.cpp *.h`)

-Ideally, the used text editor or IDE reloads an unchanged file automatically when it gets updated on disk (e.g. VSCODE does).
+Ideally, the used text editor or IDE should automatically reload a file on change (e.g. VSCODE does).

 ### "Inspiration"
 For routine programming work in C++, maintaining class header files seems an unproductive routine task that could be easily automated.

-This also discourages from using optional "const" qualifiers, reference arguments and the like as they need to be kept in sync (e.g. when realizing that a method can't be "const" as originally intended)
+Also, having to manually keep headers in sync adds an extra work step that discourages from e.g. adding optional "const" qualifiers, reference arguments, experimenting with refactoring and generally non-mandatory improvements for code quality (e.g. adding const to methods)

 The idea is far from new - [makeheaders](https://fossil-scm.org/home/doc/trunk/tools/makeheaders.html) is a decades-old tool to generate complete headers from C code.

-For C++ the task is more difficult, although IDE-specific plugins exist.
+But for C++ the task is more difficult, although IDE-specific plugins exist.

 Enter `makeheaderspp`, a self-contained command line tool to update class declarations from their definitions.